Olen/homeassistant-plant/README.md

 >**Warning**
 >
-> **This integration is about to be completely rewritten.
-Versions >= 2.0.0 will *not* be compatible with the original plant integration in HA or with earlier releases of this integration.**
+> **This integration is completely rewritten.
+Versions >= 2.0.0 is *not* compatible with the original plant integration in HA or with earlier releases of this integration.**

 > **Note**
 >